RichMorin/superfast-batch-importer/readme.md

 ## Schema indexes

-Currently schema indexes are not created by the batch-inserter, you could create them upfront and use `batch_import.keep_db=true` to work with the existing database.
+Currently, schema indexes are not created by the batch-inserter.
+However, you can create them ahead of time and use `batch_import.keep_db=true` to work with the existing database.

-You have the option of specifying labels for your nodes using a column header like `type:label` and a comma separated list of label values.
+You have the option of specifying labels for your nodes, using a column header such as `type:label` and a comma-separated list of label values.

-On shutdown of the import Neo4j will populate the schema indexes with nodes with the appropriate labels and properties automatically.
+On shutdown of the import, Neo4j will automatically populate the schema indexes, using nodes with the appropriate labels and properties.
-(The index creation is As a rough estimate the index creation will

 ## Configuration

-The Importer uses a supplied `batch.properties` file to be configured:
+The Importer uses a supplied `batch.properties` file to be configured: ???

 #### Memory Mapping I/O Config

+The memory config is the most important.
-Most important is the memory config, you should try to have enough RAM map as much of your store-files to memory as possible.
+You should try to have enough RAM to map as much of your store-files to memory as possible.

 At least the node-store and large parts of the relationship-store should be mapped.
-The property- and string-stores are mostly append only so don't need that much RAM.
-Below is an example for about 6GB RAM, to leave room for the heap and also OS and OS caches.
+The property- and string-stores are mostly append only, so they don't need much RAM.
+Below is an example for about 6GB RAM, leaving room for the heap and also for the OS and OS caches.

 ````
 cache_type=none